 Neck lift procedures are usually outpatient, which means that patients can generally return home relatively soon after they get out of surgery (on the same day).
 Of course, it’s important to have a trustworthy friend or family member to take you home as you will not be able to drive after the anesthesia.

 These symptoms can be improved with prescribed pain medications and the use of elevation (elevating the head above the heart, even when lying down).
-However, it is important not to use ice on the neck during your neck lift recovery!
+However, it is important not to use ice on the neck during your recovery!
 This can be extremely dangerous as the ice may restrict the flow of blood in and around the neck.

 Dr. Mohan will give you detailed instructions about caring for yourself during recovery.
 Be sure to follow these instructions closely and be at all post-operative appointments.
 For the most part, patients will need to take at least one week off from work after their surgery.

 Dr. Mohan will let you know when you can return to work, a light exercise routine, and regular daily activities.
-Depending on what type of neck lift surgery you had and whether or not you had any additional procedures performed (for example, a face lift), recovery times will vary.
+Depending on what type of surgery you had and whether or not you had any additional procedures performed (for example, a face lift), recovery times will vary.